wqking/obfupy/doc/scaffolding.md

 rewriterOptions.stringEncoders = stringencoders.defaultEncoders
 rewriterOptions.preservedNames = None

-# This is the callback function passed to Rewriter.
-It demonstrates how to use the callback.
+# This is the callback function passed to the Rewriter.
+It demonstrates how to use callbacks.
-# If you don't need the callback, just pass None to argument `callback`` Rewriter constructor.
+# If you don't need the callback, just pass `None` to argument `callback` in Rewriter constructor.
 def rewriterCallback(callbackData) :
     if 'the_file_name_to_skip' in callbackData.getFileName() :
         callbackData.getOptions().enabled = False